Practical issues and steps you should take 14 min read

 Are any defences available?

-A defence is available for bodies corporate that can prove they took reasonable precautions and exercised due diligence to avoid contravening the relevant law (see further at section 3).
+A defence is available for bodies corporate that can prove they took reasonable precautions and exercised due diligence to avoid contravening the relevant law (see further 'Raising a robust defence').

 - providing guidance to regulated entities;